jag426/oast/README.md

 This package is distributed for conda through the `conda-forge` channel.
 When a new version is released on PyPI, that new version should also be released on conda-forge.

-It is highly likely that a bot will notice the new PyPI version and create a pull request on https://github.com/conda-forge/oast-feedstock automatically that can be checked and merged.
-This is the preferred method.
+It is highly likely that a bot will notice the new PyPI version and create and auto-merge a pull request on https://github.com/conda-forge/oast-feedstock automatically.
 If such a pull request doesn't arrive, update the feedstock manually as follows.

 Clone your fork of the conda feedstock (https://github.com/conda-forge/oast-feedstock) and update the `recipe/meta.yaml` file to reflect the new PyPI release.
 If you have `grayskull` installed (`pipx install grayskull`), you can generate a recipe that has the new PyPI release information with
 ```